Agricultural Colorants Market

 -

-In October 2023, bio-based agricultural colorants with low toxicity gained adoption in seed treatment and crop marking.
+In October 2023, bio-based agricultural colorants with low toxicity gained wider adoption, particularly in seed treatment and crop marking.
+This shift reflects the growing demand for sustainable and eco-friendly solutions in modern agriculture.

 -